Life in Munich

 Quality of Life

 Munich has a vibrant café and restaurant scene with outdoor seating on sidewalks or private patios.
-Munich residents love to eat and drink al fresco and therefore flock to the countless beer gardens at every opportunity.
-A complete smoking ban in cafés and restaurants has been in place for some years.
+Munich residents love to eat and drink outside and therefore flock to the countless beer gardens at every opportunity.
+A complete smoking ban in cafés and restaurants has been in place for years.

 Munich has an excellent public-transportation system so you can easily survive without a car.
 Subways, busses, and trams take passengers to any corner of the city, and beyond the city, too.
 The system is very reliable; vehicles and stations are clean and perfectly safe at all times of day.